 Rules as regards quality, finishing tasks on schedule, do’s and don’ts on-site and your preference for various things.

 These rules should be created with your client’s intentions, expectations and desires at heart.
 They should also reflect choices and decisions that would ensure the overall success of the building project.

 Once some basic rules are put in place, there will be clear boundaries that will prevent mistakes, disagreements and set a suitable work rhythm for your team.

 One of the first things you should consider doing is making sure that the site itself is clean and tidy.

-It may sound like such a simple thing, but when undertaking works on construction for buildings or making relevant repairs, an untidy site can cause more problems or create issues.
+It may sound like such a simple thing, but when undertaking works on construction for buildings or making relevant repairs, an untidy site can cause more problems or cause accidents like spinal work injury.

 It might be worth trying to maintain this as work goes on.
 Hence, you should encourage workers and tradesmen to follow suit with keeping the environment tidy.

 3. Make provisions for the general public

 Often construction sites are in areas where the general public still need to access.